micronDLA/SDK/docs/Codes.md

 **bitfile**: immediately upload the given bitfile

-**nobatch**: can be 0 or 1, default is 0.
+**clustersbatchmode**: can be 0 or 1, default is 0.
 1 will spread the input to multiple clusters.
 Example: if nobatch is 1 and numclus is 2, one image is processed using 2 clusters.
 If nobatch is 0 and numclus is 2, then each cluster will process